 Guardant does not sell or rent your personal information for any purpose.
 No personal information has been sold or rented in the preceding 12 months.

-Your Rights and Choices under CCPA
+Your Rights and Cholices under CCPA

 The CCPA provides consumers with specific rights regarding their personal information.
 This section describes your CCPA rights and explains how to exercise those rights.